How to Avoid Buying the Worst Central Vacuum

 Be honest with yourself.
 Don’t set yourself up for failure by committing to maintenance you won’t always be able to do.

-4. Always, Always, Always Go For High Quality over Saving a Little Money.
+4. Always, Always, Always Go For Higher Quality over Saving a Little Money.
 Always.

 We hope the message is clear.
-A vacuum system is an investment in your home.
-A good one can actually increase resale value a bit.
-So be willing to spend a couple hundred dollars more to get a high quality power unit.
+A vacuum system is an investment in your home and health, so be willing to spend a couple of dollars more to get a high quality power unit.
 We've seen "cheap" units fail in as little as 2 years, while quality units can last 10, 12, even 20 years, depending on usage.

 Here are a few central vacuum units for comparison.